 Spectrum’s Ethernet Services are “On-Net” if they are provided by Spectrum to Service Locations through the Spectrum Network.
 Spectrum may, in its discretion, provide Customer with “Off-Net” services to geographic locations that are outside of Spectrum’s service area or are not currently connected to the Spectrum Network through third party service providers.
 Off-Net Services may be subject to additional terms and conditions.

-Cloud Connect Service: Spectrum will provide a cloud connect service allowing Customer a private, layer 2 connectivity to cloud service providers (CSPs) through a cloud exchange via Spectrum Enterprise Ethernet Service.
+Cloud Connect Service: Spectrum will provide a cloud connect service allowing Customer a private, layer 2 connectivity to cloud service providers (CSPs).
 Therefore, all terms herein shall apply to the Cloud Connect Service in addition to the Ethernet Service.

 Customer’s use of Ethernet Service and, as applicable, Cloud Connect Service, is subject to the following additional terms and conditions:

-2. Spectrum shall have the right to disconnect (or demand the immediate disconnection of) any Ethernet and/or Cloud Connect Service that degrades any service provided to other subscribers on the Spectrum Network.
-Spectrum shall have the right, but not the obligation, to (a) monitor traffic on the Spectrum network, in its sole discretion; and (b) monitor Customer’s bandwidth utilization as Spectrum deems appropriate to efficiently manage its Network.
-If Customer purchases Multi-Path Ethernet Service, Customer must ensure that no individual Path or data flow of such Service exceeds 2 Gbps (i.e. the rate of data transmission between any two MAC addresses and IP addresses).
+2. If Customer purchases Multi-Path Ethernet Service, Customer must ensure that no individual Path or data flow of such Service exceeds 2 Gbps (i.e. the rate of data transmission between any two MAC addresses and IP addresses).
 If Customer’s Multi-Path Ethernet Service includes a Path or data flow that exceeds 2 Gbps, Spectrum may limit such Path or data flow to 2 Gbps.
 For purposes of this Attachment, (i) “Path” shall mean a connection permitting data transmission between a MAC address and IP address and another MAC address and IP address, and (ii) “Multi-Path” shall mean Ethernet Services permitting data transmission between or among three (3) or more MAC addresses and IP addresses.

 3. Customer shall not transmit or otherwise make available on or via the Ethernet or Cloud Connect Service any material (including any message or series of messages) that violates or infringes in any way upon the rights of others, that is unlawful, or that would constitute a criminal offense, give rise to civil liability or otherwise violate any law.